VerdantLeaf/RISC-V/README.md

 # Status:

-I think developing a non-pipelined CPU first would have been a good idea, but I have learned so much from this project, that I want to keep going.
-I didn't expect to get very sick or have the other issues this summer, but I am back.
-I am focused on making this an interesting project, more than anything.
-I never thought this would be easy and I have learned a ton, so it's been a success in that metric, but I would really like to have something concrete to show for it.
+I am nearly complete with the ID stage.
+New additions to my understanding include how to build out tasks in testbenches and utilizing verilog header files.
+The tasks are very useful to check expected signals with what the module is generating.
+The header files are nice to work with in Vivado, but can be annoying when Vivado doesn't recognize that they exist.

+I learned that with how I set a project setting, Vivado makes a copy of each file internally, and then doesn't reference the files in the VivadoSrc directory.
+This means that when I use VSCode to edit files and go into Vivado, I have to reload the files, but also that the two can get a little out of sync.
+Future knowledge to uncheck the "copy to project" setting when setting up the project.

+I am hopeful to have a completed and verified design, however, regardless, I've learned a whole lot and have most certainly become a better hardware designer.
+I've done everything here myself, and while that may have slowed me down a little, compared to working in a professional seting, I've had to learn it *all*.

 # RISC-V
 RISC-V implementation.
 Design and implementation of a 5-stage pipelines RV32I RISC-V processor in Verilog with a Harvard memory architecture.
+Utilizing the pipeline means developing each stage as well as units to handle the forwarding and branching.

 ## Goals